AFPy/padpo/README.md

 ## Installation

-1. Create a virtual environment
+1. Create a virtual environment with Python 3.7 and above
    ```bash
    python3.7 -m venv venv
    ```